A FOODIE DAY OF INDULGENCE

 Most of the wine estates are open Mon – Sat, but some may be closed on weekends so check in advance.

-The Paarl Wine Route is known for is legendary red wine.
+The Paarl Wine Route is known for is legendary red wine as well as delicious food.
 There have been many prestigious international awards given to wines produced in this region.
 It lies to the north of Stellenbosch, and stretches to the town of Wellington and the mountains of the Groot and Klein Drakenstein and the Franschhoek ranges to the south east.

 THE KWV WINE EMPORIUM